DerNikJakom/DerNikJakom/README.md

 ## ✨ Fun Facts

-- Demon Slayer is my favorite anime.
+- I'm obsessed with creating music using MainStage and Logic Pro
-- As a teenie, I wanted to be an medical doctor.
+- As a teenie, I wanted to be a medical doctor.
-- I'm mainly developing on MacOS
+- I primarily develop on MacOS.

 ## 📫 Contact